 The FCA found that the firm:

 - Sold and brokered regulated credit agreements during cold call visits to customers’ homes in breach of a requirement on its permissions which precluded it from doing so.

 - Failed to carry out adequate affordability checks on customers’ ability to repay credit.
 In at least two cases seen by the FCA, the firm entered into a consumer credit agreement despite being told by the customers that they could not afford the credit.

 - Misled the FCA.

 - Has close connections with a firm the consumer credit licence of which was revoked by the Office of Fair Trading.

-The firm has a right to appeal the FCA’s decision to the Upper Tribunal (Tax and Chancery Chamber).
+The firm has a right to refer the FCA’s decisions to the Upper Tribunal (Tax and Chancery Chamber).